victorzshi/threeway-freeway/README.md

 ## About

-Built with Godot v2.14 for [UofTHacks V](https://uofthacksv.devpost.com/) by:
+Built with Godot v2.14 by:

 - Andrew McCann (Programmer)
 - Jerry Yuan Chen (Programmer)